-5. If a Party expects a proposed <regulation> to have a significant impact on international trade or investment, it shall [JP: is encouraged to]:
+5. If a Party expects a proposed regulation to have a significant impact on international trade or investment, it shall [JP: is encouraged to] [KR: should]:

-provide a comment period from the date the proposed <regulation> is published that is sufficient for an interested person to develop comments, taking into account, as appropriate, the need for translation, the complexity of the <regulation>, and other factors, which should under normal circumstances be not less than 60 [JP: 30] days; and
+provide a comment period from the date the proposed <regulation> is published that is sufficient for an interested person to develop comments, taking into account, as appropriate, the need for translation, the complexity of the regulation, and other factors, which [KR oppose: should] [KR: ,] under normal circumstances [KR: , is encouraged to] be not less than 60 [JP: 30] days; and

 where possible, consider requests to extend the original comment period.